A full guide to EU and UK air passenger rights

 Start in less than 2 minutes with our claim eligibility checker.

-We operate in a no win, no fee model, eliminating all risk to you.
-If we're unable to earn you compensation, you don't pay a dime.
-When we are successful, we'll take just 20% of the proceeds.
+We operate in a no win, no fee model, eliminating all risk to passengers and travel agents like.
+If we're unable to earn your clients compensation, we'll just apologize and move on.
+When we are successful, we'll take 15% of the proceeds, and send you 10% for as a thank you for using MyAirAdvocate.

 When are passengers eligible for EC 261 compensation?